reinderien/notto/readme.md

 -----

-Since all waypoints must be spatially unique and since coordinates can only exist in the open interval (0, 100), the maximum number of waypoints is
+Since all waypoints must be spatially unique and since coordinates can only exist in the open interval (0, 100), the maximum number of waypoints should be

     (100 - 1)² = 9801

 or a file size of about 85 kB.
 All waypoints can be trivially held in memory even on embedded systems.
+(Despite the specification promising waypoint uniqueness, the sample data violate this constraint.)

-This algorithm need not hold all waypoints, since it can process the input in reverse with amortised O(t) space complexity, t the number of test cases.
-A length-t output sequence must be accumulated and then reversed.
+This algorithm need not hold all waypoints, since it can process the input with O(1) space.
+However, it is simpler to load all content into memory and then parse and process.

-However, since the specification requires a stream that does not support random access, this algorithm needs to load the input an entire problem case at a time, resulting in O(n).

 Parsing
 -------